EuBI-Bridge

 To process only specific files, wildcards can be used.

-For example, to concatenate only lsm images from the pff
+For example, to concatenate only lsm images from the pff directory:

 Note: When using wildcards, the input directory path must be enclosed in quotes as shown in the example above.